MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 You use column layouts to define what columns should be included in the resulting report.
 For example, you can design a layout to compare net change and balance for the same period this year and last year.

 > [!NOTE]
 > A printed/previewed/saved version of an account schedule can display a maximum of five columns.
-If the account schedule is only meant for analysis in the **Acc.
+If the account schedule is only meant for analysis on the **Acc.
 Schedule Overview** page, you can create as many columns as you want.

 1. In the **Account Schedules** page, select the relevant account schedule, and then choose the **Edit Column Layout Setup** action.
 2. In the **Column Layouts** page, create a row for each column by which financial data is shown in the financial report. [!INCLUDE [tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]